Krystofee/twitter-percent-likes/README.md

 # Twitter percent likes extension

-The chrome extension is a tool that allows users to quickly and easily see the percentage of likes to views for tweets on Twitter.
+This chrome extension allows users to see the percentage of likes to views for tweets on Twitter.
 When a user navigates to their Twitter feed, the extension will automatically display the like-to-view ratio for each tweet.

 ![Screenshot](/img/screenshot-musk.png)